El-Makhroubi-Mohammed/BugTracker/README.md

 ### 2. Start the application:

-bash
+Run the following command to build the Docker image(s) and start the container(s):

 docker compose up --build
-To run in detached mode (in the background):

-bash
-docker-compose up -d
 ### 3. Access the application:

 The application should now be running at http://localhost:4200